AlexLewis10/bank-tech-test2/README.md

 To Do:
-- Add mocks to account tests.
+- Change print statement to a console.log rather than return to get the proper output.
-- Organise tests in a nice order
+- Organise tests into unit & feature tests - put in good order
 - Write test for console.log
 - Make Readme insightful and pretty